bibumathew/sortis/README.md

 <img src="twitter-app-settings.png" />

-continued...

 <img src="twitter-app-settings-2.png" />

-note: "Allow this application to be used to Sign in with Twitter" should be **unchecked** (just poor mouse placement + screen shotting on my part)
+*Note: "Allow this application to be used to Sign in with Twitter" should be **unchecked** (just poor screenshot mouse placement on my part)*

-Once your twitter account is set up take the sample secret file located at `lib\secret.js.sample` and create `lib\secret.js`, update the twitter related values:

-For this step, update just the four Twitter-related values, plus the 'callBackUrl' in `lib\secret.js`:
+Once your twitter account is set up, create `lib\secret.js` by duplicating `lib\secret.js.sample` then update *just* the four Twitter-related values, plus the 'callBackUrl' in `lib\secret.js`:

     //sample secret.js
     module.exports = {